bcpd/metaomics-pipeline/README.md

 ## Instructions

 The first step is to activate the M5P conda environments to have access to the required libraries (`conda activate M5P`).
 Then, decide if you want to run the metagenomics pipeline or the metatranscriptomics one.
-For combined options see below.

 You can run the pipeline by specifying the different parameters or by using an editable configuration file e.g. `M5P -c M5P_config.yaml`.
 The configuration file is included in the repository.
 A template that you can edit can be created using the command `M5P -a`.
 We suggest that you name the configuration file as *M5P_config.yaml*.
 Do not name it as *config.yaml* because a file with that name is created in the process for one of the components.